-This 63-credit accelerated nursing major is offered over a 14-month period, and includes 6 theology credits to fulfill the CUW and CUAA transfer core requirements.
+This 63-credit accelerated nursing major is offered over a 14-month period, and includes 6 theology credits to fulfill the CUW/CUAA transfer core requirements.
 Graduates of CUW or CUAA may have already satisfied their theology credit requirements.
-Students can meet the remainder of the 31-credit transfer core through credit transfer or prerequisite coursework.
+Students can meet the remainder of the transfer core through credit transfer or prerequisite coursework from other accredited institutions.

 - Overall GPA of 2.75 or higher

 - B or higher in the following courses: Anatomy and Physiology I; Anatomy and Physiology II; Chemistry; Microbiology

 - Grade of C or higher in college algebra (or waiver with a 4 or 5 on the AP Calculus exam or CLEP credits for college algebra)